noelzach/Community_Fungicide_Sensitivity/MethodCorrelation.md

 | V-SDSO2\_1-53    | Phytophthora sojae                  | mefenoxam | optical\_density |  0.0846261|  0.0036287|  0.0807847|  0.0015759|
 | V-SDSO2\_1-53    | Phytophthora sojae                  | mefenoxam | poison\_plate    |  0.0525604|  0.0387617|  0.0529119|  0.0391127|

 Lets do an ANOVA for each chemistry and the effect of method.
-We have log transformed these data for homogeneity of variance.

 model 1: method as fixed effect and isolate as random effect